majesticbeast/intro-to-terraform/docs/index.md

 - Self-documenting infrastructure (no clicking through 300 services and multiple regions in the AWS console to see what you have running)

+One HUGE benefit that comes as a logical consequence of item 3 above, is that when you're done testing something, you can delete all your infrastructure with a single command.

 ---